iamgbsmith/til/nodejs/setup-a-nodejs-project-with-typescript.md

-# Node Project Setup
+# Setup A Nodejs Project With TypeScript

-__Category: TypeScript__
+__Category: Nodejs__

-TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
+This TIL will setup a Node project with TypeScript running Express on port 3000.

-The steps here will setup a Node project using yarn and TypeScript then start an Express server on port 3000.
-The application will watch for changes in TypeScript code to trigger a TypeScript compilation then use nodemon to automatically reload JavaScript code.
+The application will watch for changes in code to trigger a TypeScript compilation then use nodemon to automatically reload JavaScript code.

 ```
 mkdir my-node-project